lucasktlee/posts/drafts/3-ASEAN-e-commerce-observations.md

 Indeed, when hiring to fill positions in its private equity and infrastructure investment teams in Southeast Asia, a key criterion Partners Group used was investing and/or operating experience in Southeast Asia.
 The same applies, with even greater urgency, to startups and established multinational corporations: their management teams must be local, and must _understand_ at an almost bone-deep level the conditions on the ground.

 Moreover, this fragmentation poses a strategic question for startups and established multinational corporations alike: Should it attempt to enter all the major Southeast Asian countries simultaneously, or focus its attention on gaining market share in one country in Southeast Asia before expanding to other countries.
+Indeed, when I was at the Wharton Global Forum in Kuala Lumpur in March 2016, I had the great pleasure to hear some Southeast Asian entrepreneurs and venture capitalists discuss this precise issue, in the context of startups deciding whether to go regional from the start, or to start in one country and expand.

 ### Mobile